cperead/nyt_data_etl_pipeline/README.md

 # How To Test this Pipeline

+Currently, I have these two tests with the goal of testing the integrity of the pipeline and the normalization of the database.
+Additional tests/information can be viewed on the running API through different endpoints

-## Test if all articles retrieved from the NYT API, were inserted in the SQLite Database
+## 1. Test if all articles retrieved from the NYT API, were inserted in the SQLite Database

 | Step |    Tool   |         ToDo                 |
 |------|-----------|----------------------------- |